‘Teen Mom 2’ Star Jenelle Evans Showcases Body In Scalloped Bikini From Walmart

-Jenelle Evans was feeling herself while clad in a scalloped bikini from Walmart.
+Jenelle Evans was having some fun in the sun while clad in a scalloped bikini from Walmart.
 The Teen Mom 2 star took to her Instagram stories yesterday to share a few clips of herself in the sexy two-piece set.

 The first upload in her stories captured the reality star having fun in the pool.
 Her selfie-style video was snapped in her backyard and saw her soaking up the sun.
 Jenelle was partially submerged underwater and appeared to be having a blast lip-syncing to a track that was playing in the background.
 She panned the camera around her gorgeous tree-lined backyard before eventually filming her son, Kaiser, who was lying on a duck float and bopping to the music.